ExchangeUnion/xud-docker/README.md

 git push origin your-feature-branch
 ```

-After corresponding Travis build turned green ask other people to run your feature branch on their machine.
+After the corresponding Travis build succeeded, other people can easily run your feature branch on their machine like this.

 ```bash
 ./xud.sh -b your-feature-branch